Deep Neural Networks and Tabular Data: A Survey

 \subsection{Methods}

 While the generation of images and text is highly explored~\citep{karras2020analyzing, lin2017adversarial, subramanian2017adversarial}, generating synthetic tabular data is still a challenge.
-The mixed structure of discrete and continuous features along with their different value distributions has to be managed.
+The mixed structure of discrete and continuous features along with their different value distributions still poses a significant challenge.

-Classical approaches for the data generation task include Copulas~\citep{patki2016synthetic, li2020sync} and Bayesian Networks \citep{zhang2017privbayes}, where for the latter those based on the approximation proposed by \citet{chow1968approximating} are especially popular.
+Classical approaches for the data generation task include Copulas~\citep{patki2016synthetic, li2020sync} and Bayesian Networks \citep{zhang2017privbayes}.
+Among Bayesian Networks those based on the Chow-Liu approximation \cite{chow1968approximating} are especially popular.

 In the deep-learning era, Generative Adversarial Networks (GANs)~\citep{goodfellow2014generative} have proven highly successful for the generation of images~\citep{radford2015unsupervised, karras2020analyzing}.
 GANs were recently introduced as an original way to train a generative deep neural network model.
 They consist of two separate models: a generator ${G}$ that generates samples from the data distribution, and a discriminator ${D}$ that estimates the probability that a sample came from the ground truth distribution.
-Both ${G}$ and ${D}$ are usually chosen to be a non-linear mapping function, such as a multilayer perceptron.
-To learn a generator distribution ${p_g}$ over data ${\bm{x}}$, the generator ${G(\bm{z};\theta_g)}$ maps samples from a noise distribution ${p_z(\bm{z})}$ (usually the Gaussian distribution) to the input data space.
-The discriminator ${D(\bm{x}; \theta_d)}$, outputs the probability that a data point ${\bm{x}}$ come from the training data's distribution $p_{data}$ rather than from the generator's output distribution ${p_g}$.
+Both ${G}$ and ${D}$ are usually chosen to be non-linear functions such as a multilayer perceptrons.
+To learn a generator distribution ${p_g}$ over data ${\bm{x}}$, the generator ${G(\bm{z};\theta_g)}$ maps samples from a noise distribution ${p_z(\bm{z})}$ (e.g., the Gaussian distribution) to the input data space.
+The discriminator ${D(\bm{x}; \theta_d)}$ outputs the probability that a data point ${\bm{x}}$ comes from the training data's distribution $p_{data}$ rather than from the generator's output distribution ${p_g}$.
 During joint training of ${G}$ and ${D}$, $G$ will start generating successively more realistic samples to fool the discriminator $D$.
 For more details on GANs, we refer the interested reader to the original paper~\citep{goodfellow2014generative}.